-Welcome to our section on pier fishing tips.
-This section was put together to help anglers become more skilled at fishing from a pier.
-We have put together an educational web page that teaches you the need to know information about pier fishing.
-Along with that educational information you’ll also get to read some of the best pier fishing tips that will help you become a better fisherman.
-It doesn’t matter if you’ve been pier fishing for years or are just starting out, the below information will be useful to you.
+This page was put together to help anglers become more skilled at fishing from a pier.
+Here you will learn everything you the need to know about pier fishing.
+Along with the educational information you’ll also get to read some of the best pier fishing tips that will help you become a better fisherman.
+It doesn’t matter if you’ve been pier fishing for years or are just starting out, the information below will be useful to you.

 - Pier Fishing Basics

 - Pier Fishing Tips, Tricks and Tactics